 As Batman leaves, Commissioner Gordon asks Robin if Batman is fine.
 Robin assures him that he is, but Robin still appears to be worried.

-Tim Drake as Robin will be a playable character in Young Justice: Legacy a video game coming out Feburary 2013.
+Tim Drake as Robin will be a playable character in this game coming out September 10, 2013.

 What People Think of Tim